stends2001/EpiBible/docs/04-R-fundamentals.md

 ```

 For conversion, watch out for these things:
-- NA introduction: if conversion fails, R returns an NA=> `as.numeric("hello")`
+- ` NA` introduction: if conversion fails, R returns an NA=> `as.numeric("hello")`
 - Loss of information: `as.integer(3.99)` will return 3, not 4!
-- Convering booleans: `as.numeric(TRUE)` returns and `as.numeric(FALSE)` returns 0
+- Converting booleans: `as.numeric(TRUE)` returns 1 and `as.numeric(FALSE)` returns 0

 ## Data structures in R

-While it's nice to be able to work with variables and single datapoints, more often than not we want to work with objects that include multiple data points, and sometimes even different datatypes.
+While it's nice to be able to work with variables and single data points, more often than not we want to work with objects that include multiple data points, and sometimes even different datatypes.
 These we call **data structures**.
 In R, we have the following ones:

 | Structure  | Description                                                                                                                                             | Example                                                                          |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------- |